Minimalistic Presentation and Coideal Structure of Twisted Yangians: Introduction

-Twisted Yangians are first introduced by Olshanski \cite{Ols92} for symmetric pairs of types $\mathsf{AI}$ and $\mathsf{AII}$ via the R-matrix presentation.
+Twisted Yangians are a family of important quantum algebras closely related to Yangians; they correspond to symmetric pairs $(\g,\g^{\theta})$, where $\mathfrak{g}$ is a finite-dimensional simple complex Lie algebra and $\mathfrak{g}^{\theta}$ is the fixed-point subalgebra of $\mathfrak{g}$ under an involution $\theta$.
+Twisted Yangians were first introduced by Olshanski \cite{Ols92} for symmetric pairs of types $\mathsf{AI}$ and $\mathsf{AII}$ via the R-matrix presentation.
 These twisted Yangians are closely related to classical Lie algebras of types $\mathsf{BCD}$ and their representations \cite{MNO96,Mo07}.
-Later, the R-matrix construction of twisted Yangians was extended to symmetric pairs of type $\mathsf{AIII}$ \cite{MR02} and to symmetric pairs of many classical types \cite{GR16}.
+Later, the R-matrix construction of twisted Yangians was extended to symmetric pairs of type $\mathsf{AIII}$ \cite{MR02} and to the remaining symmetric pairs of classical type \cite{GR16}.
 These algebras admit two complementary descriptions: on one hand, as abstract algebras governed by the reflection equation \cite{Che84,Skl88} together with additional constraints such as symmetry and unitary relations, and on the other hand, as coideal subalgebras inside the corresponding Yangians.
 Additionally, another family of twisted Yangians associated to arbitrary symmetric pairs was uniformly constructed in terms of Drinfeld's $J$ presentation \cite{Mac02}, arising as boundary remnants of Yangians in $1{+}1$-dimensional integrable field theories.
 Moreover, these algebras provide a homogeneous quantization of a Lie coideal structure for twisted current algebras of simple Lie algebras \cite{BR17}.
 These two family of twisted Yangians play a central role in quantum integrable systems with boundaries, integrable field theory, and AdS/CFT correspondence, see \cite{Skl88,Mac05,Reg24}, and they also serve as key ingredients in the study of fixed-point loci of quiver varieties \cite{Li19,Nak25} and affine Grassmannian slices \cite{LWW25}.